-Christopher Ort E-mail: cohrt@math.ucla.edu Office: MS 3915E Office hours: To be confirmed (see the course webpage).
+Casey Fu E-mail: cfu1@math.ucla.edu Office: MS 6139 Office hours: Tuesdays 2:00-4:30pm.

 Course description.

 Prerequisites: 33A.
 Textbook: S. Friedberg, et al, Linear Algebra, Custom UCLA 4th Ed., Prentice Hall.

 Math 115A is a core mathematics course required of all the various mathematics majors.
 The course material can be regarded as an elaboration of the linear algebra already covered in Math 33A.
 However, the level of abstraction is higher and the emphasis is on proof technique.
 Successful students emerge from the experience not only with a better understanding of linear algebra, but also with a higher level of mathematical maturity, better equipped to deal with abstract concepts.
 Keywords: techniques of proof, abstract vector spaces, linear transformations, and matrices; determinants; inner product spaces; eigenvector theory.